Morston: History

 The father of writer Annie Hall Cudlip commanded the local Coastguard station.

 The 1973 Derby Stakes winner was Morston, the horse being named after the village.
 Running for just the second time he was returned at odds of 25–1.
 His half-brother Blakeney won the same race in 1969.

+Contemporary Morston

+Morston Hall, a restaurant owned by Galton Blackiston, is located in the parish.
 Morston is the location of a large annual charity book sale, organised by the Friends of Morston Church.